lrhn/dep-pkgspec/DEP-pkgspec.md

 - They must still support the "packages" directory and "--package-root" argument for backwards compatibility.
 - The proposed default name is `packages.cfg`.
 - The file uses a simple line-based key/value format similar to Java properties files or Windows ini files.
 This format is deliberately kept so simple that parsing it is trivial.
 It can be directly read using a Java `Properties` object.
-- Tools that now support a "--package-root" parameter must also support a "--package-spec" parameter which takes a file name as argument.
+- Tools that now support a "--package-root" parameter must also support a "--package-path" parameter which takes a file name as argument.

-The file itself contains a list of key/value pairs, separated by a `=` character.
+The file itself contains a list of package name/package location pairs, separated by a `=` character.
 The syntax is:

 - File must be valid UTF-8 text (no overlong encodings).
 It can only contain non-ASCII characters in comments, so parsing can treat the file as ASCII.
 - Lines are separated by CR or NL characters.
 - Empty lines are ignored (so CR+NL can be used as line separator).
 - Lines starting with a `#` character are comments, and are otherwise ignored.
 - The remaining lines are key/value entries.
-They must contain a `=` character. - The characters before the first `=` is the key and the characters after is the value.
+They must contain a `=` character.
+- The characters before the first `=` is the package name and the characters after is the package location.
-- The key is a URI path segment which is not `.` or `..`.
-- The key should be URI escape and case normalized, except that any `=` character in the key needs to be percent-escaped as `%3D` (which a path segment normally does not require).
+- The package name is a valid Dart identifier: The first character must be either an ASCII letter ('a'-'z', 'A'-'Z'), underscore ('_') or dollar sign ('$'), there can be any number of following characters that are either ASCII letters, underscores, dollar signs or ASCII digits ('0'-'9').
-- If the same package name occurs twice in the file (two entries that are equal after normalization), it is an error.
+- If the same package name occurs twice in the file, it is an error.
 The tool may fail immediately when detecting the duplicate definition, or it may give a warning and continue running and not fail until the package name is acutally used in an import (similarly to when the same name is imported from two different libraries).
-- The value is a URI reference.
+- The package location is a URI reference.
 It may be a relative URI, in which case it is resolved against the location of the package specification file.
 That is, a line like `homebrew=../../homebrew/lib` will be resolved relative to the location of the package file.
-This specifies a directory, so if the path does not end in a slash ('/'), then one is added automatically.
+This must specify a directory, so if the path does not end in a slash ('/'), then one is added automatically.

-Most likely all package names will be valid Dart identifiers, so there will be no escapes.
-If the package name contains escapes, the system will normalize it so that it can be compared to the names used in "package:packageName/..."
-URIs.

-After loading and resolving the package-name/package-location pairs from the package specifcation, the tool will resolve "package" URIs using this information.
+After loading and resolving the package-name/package-location pairs from the package resolution file, the tool will resolve "package" URIs using this information.

 For example, the import `import 'package:unittest/unittest.dart';` is resolved by first case- and path-normalizing the URI (to avoid spurious `..` path segments and to get the package name into a canonical form), then splitting it into the package name, `unittest` and the remainder of the path, `unittest.dart`.